poolpOrg/poolp.org/sponsorship.md

 Prefer Github over Patreon if you're willing to sponsor me and haven't yet.
 If you are already a sponsor on Patreon and don't mind switching to Github, it will double your contribution at no cost for you.

-If you know of companies that could [make use of my skills](https://github.com/poolpOrg/resume/blob/master/resume.en.pdf), feel free to point them to my [contracting page](/contracting/).